Try something different for breakfast by combining toast with delicious corned beef hash mixed with eggs cooked your way.Jump to Recipe

 Step by Step

 In a large skillet, cook the corned beef has according to directions.
-Usually, this just means browning it similar to how you would regular ground beef.
+In other words, brown it similar to how you would regular ground beef.

 Meanwhile, toast your bread to a medium setting and lightly butter the bread.
 Place one slice of bread on each serving plate.

-Top the hash with the eggs and sprinkle with a bit of salt and pepper, to taste.
+Top the toast with the corned beef hash and eggs and sprinkle with a bit of salt and pepper, to taste.
 Serve immediately as this is best warm!

 Corned Beef Hash Breakfast Toast